abandrea/Cloud_project/project/README.md

 - **Nextcloud Service**: This is the main application service that runs the Nextcloud image.
 The `image` tag is used to specify the Nextcloud image.
 The `ports` section maps the ports of the container to your host machine, allowing to access Nextcloud via a web browser.
 The `links` tag is used to link this service to the database service, allowing Nextcloud to access the database.
 Environment variables can be set to configure the connection to the database (like database name, user, and password).
 The `volumes` tag is used for data persistance.
 Without this, all data stored in Nextcloud would be lost when the container is stopped.

-## Accessing Nextcloud
+# Accessing Nextcloud

 After running the `docker-compose up -d` command, Nextcloud can be accessed at `http://localhost:8080` in a web browser.
 The initial setup involves creating an admin account and configuring the database settings.
 Once the setup is complete, Nextcloud is ready to use.

-In Docker Desktop, just easily click on the container and click on play button to start the container.
-It's also possible to view the logs of the services, and to stop and remove the services using the Docker Desktop interface.
+In Docker Desktop, just easily click on "Containers" and click on play button to start the container.

 To stop the services, it is possible to click on the stop button in the Docker Desktop interface, or to run the following command in the directory where the Docker-Compose file is located: